debakarr/myanimelist-data-set-creator/README.md

 #### TO DO LIST
 * Scrapping Locally ✔
-* Scrapping using Heroku ⌛
+* Scrapping using Heroku ✔
+* Creating Heroku Deploy Button ⌛